mhink/react-ionize/README.md

 # react-ionize

+react-ionize is a library which lets you build the "non-browser" parts of an Electron app using React components to manage your application's state.

 [Electron](https://electron.atom.io) applications consist of two types of process: a *main process* which manages the lifecycle of the application, and several *renderer processes*, which display webpages which comprise the application's GUI.
-It's fairly common to use React and ReactDOM to build a GUI in the renderer process.
+While it's fairly common to use React and ReactDOM to build an HTML/CSS/JS interface in the renderer process, `react-ionize` runs in the main process, managing things like window size/position, menu contents, and application-wide events.

-react-ionize is a library which lets you use the same React component-based architechure to manage the lifecycle of your application in the Electron main process.
-It is essentially a replacement for ReactDOM- but instead of flushing component updates to a DOM, it flushes them out to Electron's API.
-Think React Native for Electron apps.

 ![react-ionize demo](https://cloud.githubusercontent.com/assets/780461/24886483/b5f61e70-1e09-11e7-8e44-9179a5dc8ab7.gif)